thedoggybrad/chatcalculator/README.md

 •3,001 + 3,001<br>
 •-3,001 + -7,0001<br><br>
 Usage of words are not allowed and it will be just refused by the software.
 Also, adding unnecessary characters like the equals sign will cause a refusal from the software.<br>
-It supports integers (positive or negative values), decimal numbers and commas seperating hundreds, thousands, millions, billions and so on.
+It supports integers (positive or negative values), decimal numbers and commas seperating hundreds, thousands, millions, billions and so on.<br>
+Please be reminded that adding zeroes before the first non-zero number (like 099) will causes into a syntax error.

 ## Acceptable Spacing Methods
 •3 + 3<br>